pedzed/tshock-web-interface/README.md

-# tshock-web-interface
+# TShock Web Interface

-A web interface interacting with TShock.
+A web interface which lets you interact with TShock.

+**This is work in progress.**